Common Reasons for Elderly Mobility Loss

 Seniors with heart conditions are more prone to dizziness.
 When walking a short distance leaves them feeling short of breath and lightheaded, it can discourage them from being active.
 After a period of disuse, a senior’s body becomes less flexible, less powerful, and less mobile.
 To combat cardiovascular conditions, seniors should maintain a healthy weight, eat a low-fat diet, and give up smoking and excessive alcohol consumption.
 By boosting their overall cardiovascular health, seniors may regain their mobility.

 Consider hiring a professional caregiver if your loved one needs assistance with mobility or managing daily tasks.
 Seniors can face a variety of age-related challenges.
-Though some families choose to take on the caregiving duties, there may come a time when they need a trusted Northern kentucky home care provider.
+Though some families choose to take on the caregiving duties, there may come a time when they need a trusted Northern Kentucky home care provider.
 Families sometimes need respite from their duties so they may focus on their other responsibilities, and some seniors need around-the-clock assistance that their families are not able to provide.
 Assisting Hands Home Care of Northern Kentucky is here to help.
 Call one of our friendly Care Managers today at (859)-444-5699.